+Teach them to write thank you notes.
 Designers need other people—for research, collaboration, support, everything.
 But people skills are hard to teach.
 This one's easy.
 Thank you notes are the right way to do business (or pleasure), and will help inject some civility back into this world.

+You don't teach a class.
 You teach a group of individuals.
 Whether it's a lecture or studio or seminar or fieldtrip, you must never forget that you are teaching unique students who happen to show up at the same time and at the same place.

+Watch their faces.
 Teachers have their fingers on two sets of dials: One set for each of the students (see above); another—the Masters—for the class as a whole.
 You've gotta be attenuating one while monitoring reverberations through the other.
 A class is a dynamic system changing minute-to-minute, depending on time of day, empty stomachs, the sun outside.
 And the VU meters for this system?
 Your students' faces.
 Read them and you'll know how you're doing.
 (Tip: Stop talking long enough to do that.)

+Be clear about your grading scheme.
 There are those who grade for excellence and those who grade for effort.
 For some teachers, "'A work' is 'A work'...I don't care if they spent 40 minutes or 40 hours;" that in the real world, results are what get judged, and that "you're not doing them any favors" by giving them any other grade than one which reflects their finished product.
 I grade for effort.
 I believe that if they kill themselves over the length of a semester, they will come up with excellence.
 And they'll learn more.
 Both of these grading schemes are defendable, but you should tell your students which one you use.
 And then use it.

+Know when to quit, or to start anew.
 If you start to "watch yourself teach" during a class, it's either time to hang it up or to change courses.
 The most dangerous design teachers are the ones who think they've seen it all, who pigeonhole students before seeing their work, and don't think they can be surprised any longer.
 No joke here; if this is you, time's up.

+Meet with your students half-way through the semester.
 Critical: Have one-on-one sessions with each student (particularly if you teach a lecture class), asking them questions like, "Is this class delivering what you thought?"
 Or "Are there things we could change that would personally give you more value?"
 Sure, you can also help them understand their strengths and weaknesses (that's what they're expecting).
 But it's not disingenuous to ask what their experience is of your class; it's considerate.

 And here's why:

+It's their class, not yours.
 You are there because your students are paying you to be, and your job is to serve them.
 You don't have to like the idea that they are "consumers of education," but they are; you work for them, not the other way around.
 Teach 'em a few things, and help them learn how to get the rest.
 Create an environment of excitement and wonder about the power of design, then get out of the way.
 And if, by chance, you yourself receive one of those thank you notes, well, that's pretty swell.